SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 ```

 Anytime a transaction is ready to commit, its `Batch` is converted to `TimestampedBatch` and submitted to `TransactionExecutor`, which reads
-batches from `batchChannel` and applies all the key/value pairs present in each batch to the `Memtable`.
+batches from the `batchChannel` and applies all the key/value pairs present in each batch to the `MemTable`.

 ```go
 func (executor *TransactionExecutor) Submit(batch TimestampedBatch) <-chan struct{} {